BurkhardHeim/cvsToWx/README.md

   Should be really close to the y1..y2 of another of these functions.
   Such as the simuVals y1 y2  relate to the realVals y1 y2 as plotted.

+   #### 4.'aCrunchlist1RAW'
+  UNDERDEVELOPMENT
+  most basic HTA/HTML plotter can be easily changed from hta to html by just typing differet format afile.hta <=> afile.html, u,
+  Hello Microsoft ;), the hta runs
+  Haskell generated VB.script that cannot be displayed in (firefox,..)

+  writes senio, writes Html, using global variables
+       => writes: TESTGuiVal.hta

+Patternfile.hs
+'writePatternFile "fileToRead.csv" "fileToWrite.txt"'
+ Reads a CSV file e.g: "durble.csv"
+ Writes a a file with line format (val,year,month,day) a file called 'Patternfile.txt'

+'aMemory '
+Reads 'Patternfile.txt'
+Turns it into a String will plot some statistic about the given DATA Set.

+Write a WX.Maxima file
 ## Nexus: Armchair-phillosohy ,
    ### What is good about the code?
    ##### The stuff is without any blows and whistles, like 'sophisticated Haskell'